Pediatric Cardiovascular Imaging Fellowship

 - Over 1.2 million patient visits a year

-- One of the largest cardiovascular imaging programs in North America with 1000 CMR and cardiac CT studies a year
+- One of the largest cardiovascular imaging programs in North America with 1000 CMR/MRA and 1500 CTA/dynamic airway studies a year

 - Combined program by the Department of Radiology and the Section of Pediatric Cardiology, Department of Pediatrics

-- Staffed by six attending, two medical imaging scientists, three analysts and two cardiac imaging fellows (one each from cardiology and radiology)
+- Staffed by six attendings, two medical imaging scientists, four advanced imaging analysts and two cardiac imaging fellows (one each from cardiology and radiology)

 - Neonatal Imaging